Border states (American Civil War)

-With geographic, social, political, and economic connections to both the North and the South, the border states were critical to the outcome of the war.
-They are considered still to delineate the cultural border that separates the North from the South.
-Reconstruction, as directed by Congress, did not apply to the border states because they never seceded from the Union.
-They did undergo their own process of readjustment and political realignment after passage of amendments abolishing slavery and granting citizenship and the right to vote to freedmen.
+With these border southern states of the Upper South having geographic, social, political, and economic connections to both the North and South, the border states were critical to the outcome of the war.
+They are still considered to delineate the cultural border between the North and South, with the Ohio River being an important boundary between them.
+President Abraham Lincoln and Confederate President Jefferson Davis were both born in the border southern state of Kentucky, with Lincoln residing in Illinois and Davis residing in Mississippi on the eve of the Civil War.

+Reconstruction, as directed by Congress, did not apply in the same way to the border states because they never seceded.
+They did undergo their own process of being under Northern military occupation, readjustment and political realignment after passage of amendments abolishing slavery and granting citizenship and the right to vote to freedmen.
 After 1880 most of these jurisdictions were dominated by white Democrats, who passed laws to impose the Jim Crow system of legal segregation and second-class citizenship for blacks.
 However, in contrast to the Confederate States, where almost all blacks were disenfranchised during the first half to two-thirds of the twentieth century, for varying reasons blacks remained enfranchised in the border states despite movements for disfranchisement during the 1900s.

 Background

-In the border states, slavery was already dying out in urban areas and the regions without cotton, especially in cities that were rapidly industrializing, such as Baltimore, Louisville, and St. Louis.
+In the border south states whose plantation economy was based around tobacco and hemp, slavery was already dying out in certain urban areas and the regions without cotton, especially in cities that were rapidly industrializing, such as Baltimore and St. Louis.
 By 1860, more than half of the African Americans in Delaware were free, as were a high proportion in Maryland.